-The Evolutionary Trap: Why Humans Were Doomed
+The Evolutionary Trap: Why Humans Were Doomed to Diminishment

 "So essentially humans were doomed but may have 'naturally' accelerated the process a bit.
 Through no fault of our own.
 We're just being shortsighted humans."